 In fact, when something stupid happens in a Little League game, reporting the instance always require careful, respectable, tactful recounting.
 Those who were at the game will know the truth.
 Those who were not don't need to know the embarrassing details.

 If little Jimmy Stumblemeyer (name changed to protect the innocent . . . me.)
 His real name was Jimmy Stumblemaster.
 Anyway, when little Jimmy falls over the base and tags his own teammate after bouncing the ball while facing in the wrong direction, you learn to report it as "a noble and valiant effort".

 This type of writing, for example employing words like "noble" and "valiant," isnt used in those trashy tabloids.

 Michael Jackson - Tabloid Junkie Video

 Trying to write for "those" publications can be very risky.
 Can you imagine getting a rejection slip from a sleazy scummy tabloid?
 How low can you get?It would be disgraceful.
 Your self-esteem would reach a new low.

 I've been writing long enough to have a considerable file of rejection slips from some very prestigious, respectable and esteemed publications.

-My rejection file, however, is titled "publications correspondence" since the last thing I want to see, when I open my file drawer, is the word "Rejection Slips".
+My rejection file, however, is carefully identified with the words "publications correspondence" since the last thing I want to see, when I open my file drawer, is the word "Rejection Slips."

-In the meantime, I wanted to reassure the editor of the aforementioned paper that I think her publication is a wonderful, decorous, civilized, and magnificent tabloid-format paper . . . and that she, herself, is a wonderful, discerning, decorous and magnificent editor.
+In the meantime I wanted to reassure the editor of the aforementioned respectable paper that I think her publication is a wonderful, decorous, civilized, and magnificent tabloid-format paper and that she, herself is a wonderful, discerning, decorous and magnificent editor.

-In the meantime, I have asked her to disregard that story I sent about the lecherous, polka-dotted space creature who's been slurping up electrical energy from the nation's power grid.
+In the other meantime I have asked her to disregard that story I sent about the lecherous, polka-dotted space creature who's been slurping up electrical energy from the nation's power grid.